kometsoft/laravel-ui/README.md

 php artisan vendor:publish --tag=ui-resources
 ```

-2. Refer each asset README.md on how to set it up
+2. Refer each asset README.md in `/resources/vendor/ui` on how to set it up

 ## Credits